 Prior to NC State, Hawkes was the Director of Campus Recreation at Florida Atlantic University (FAU) where he cultivated a high achieving team of professionals and students dedicated to excellence.
 Under Hawkes’ leadership, FAU developed and implemented a recreation master plan which included the Recreation & Fitness Center and opened in January 2009.
 The $18.6 million facility was recognized as a 2011 NIRSA Outstanding Facility of Merit Award winner.

 Prior to FAU, Hawkes held several positions at the University of Missouri (Mizzou), which included serving as a member of the design team for the $50 million MizzouRec facility.

 Eric received a Bachelor’s Degree in Recreation and a Master’s Degree in Educational Leadership from the University of Florida.

 Hawkes and his wife, Nichole have two children, Hayden and Parker.

 Jason began his career at NC State in August 2003, holding both the Coordinator and Assistant Director positions in the Intramural Sports program.
 In January of 2013, Spivey shifted from the Associate Director of Programs to the Associate Director, Facilities and Resource Management.
-Additionally, he served as the Interim Director of University Recreation from July to November of 2011.
+Additionally, he served as the Interim Director of Wellness and Recreation from July to November of 2011.
 Jason has been a part of a number of university committees and work groups and most recently served as the departmental liaison for the Recreational Sports Master Plan.

 During his professional career, Spivey has been actively involved in NIRSA by participating in many institutes, workshops and presenting at national, regional and state conferences.
 Most recently, Jason was re-elected to serve his second term as the North Carolina Recreational Sports Association's State Director.